Places to Visit

 The King William pub at Scaftworth, a couple of miles drive from Scrooby, is a great country pub.
-Edward and Samantha Burnell serve good food and fantastic beer.
-Hours are erratic so ring to check.
+Joe and Becky serve good food and fantastic beer.
+Open 12:00 - 23:30.

 Barrow Hills and Harwell Woods

-A SSSI dry sandy hillside landscape and extensive woodland footpaths around this prominant landmark.
+An SSSI dry sandy hillside landscape with extensive woodland footpaths around this prominant landmark.

 Jane Hamlyns Pottery, Everton

 A world-famous potter based on our doorstep, at the south east of Everton.
-Jane has a small pottery shop next her kiln and workshop.
+There's a small pottery shop next to her kiln and workshop.
+See janehamlyn.com.

 Goachers Fruit Farm, North Wheatley

-It's a real treat to go and pick your own cherries from the tree.
+If its summer, it's a real treat to go and pick your own cherries from the tree.
 Strawberries, raspberries and other soft fruit is also fantastic.
 See www.goforgoachers.co.uk.